lucasluc4/lucasluc4/README.md

 ---
 ### My main projects 🔭

-- I have a blog built in Hugo and hosted in Github pages and can be accessed at https://lucasmaia.dev.
+- I have a blog built with Hugo and hosted in Github pages and can be accessed at https://lucasmaia.dev.
 It's open source and you can access the repo clicking [here](https://github.com/lucasluc4/lucasmaiadev-blog)

 - I have an application for personal finances that can be accessed at https://meubolso.lucasmaia.dev .
 You can find more info [in my blog](https://www.lucasmaia.dev/post/aplicacao-meu-bolso/).